levin-vladislav/PhysicsSimulator/docs/architecture.md

 There I will describe what each system does and how the interacts.
 ### Engine
 The `Engine` handles interaction with `PhysicsEngine` and `GraphicsEngine`, and also interacts with `Dispatcher` via pointers and system of requests.
-Each iteration of the loop it computes dt as the time difference between this and the previous tick and then updates `PhysicsEngine` and `GraphicsEngine`
+Each iteration computes `dt`, the time difference between the current and previous tick.
+Then it updates `PhysicsEngine` and `GraphicsEngine`
 ### PhysicsEngine
 This module handles all the physics.
 The `PhysicsEngine` class manages creation of new bodies, computing possible collisions and updates each body.
-The class `Body` is a basic class containing all the properties each body has sych as `id`, mass, velocity and acceleration.
-This properties are protected.
-Also this body cannot be created, it can only be inheritated.
+The `Body` class defines the common properties shared by all bodies, such as `id`, mass, velocity, and acceleration.
+These properties are protected.
+The `Body` class cannot be instantiated directly — it must be inherited.
 The class `RigidBody` inheritated the `Body` class and adds accumulators of force and torque.
 Also now there are methods to apply forces or impulses (in case of collision).
 More about `PhysicsEngine` you can read [here](physics-engine.md).
 ### GraphicsEngine
 This module manages all the graphics via `OpenGL`.
 Right now it is not implemented yet.
 ### Dispatcher
-The `Dispatcher` send input from user to `Interpreter` to parse it.
+The `Dispatcher` sends user input from user to the `Interpreter` for parsing.
 ### Interpreter
 When the `Interpreter` gets the input from user, it divides the string to command (the first word) and arguments, and then tries to execute the command with this name and give the arguments.
-If command found, then it will parse the arguments.
+If the command is found, it will parse its arguments.
 Each command parse it itself, it should be written in the body of function of command.
 The `Interpreter` stores the list of the commands.
 The `Command` class contains its name, description and function accepting a string as args.
 Commands are created and added in `Interpreter.init_commands()` using the following format:
 ```